CoopGame for

 set.

-Also, only for the function drawImputationset
+Also, only for the function drawImputationset there is

-.
+the default label=TRUE.
 In any plots the vertices of the

 imputation set are by default labelled by their coordinates.
 In other